 When I was in middle school I was constantly bullied by this one kid.
 After multiple episodes of him throwing stuff in my face, I finally fought back.
 And he never harassed me again.
 Self-defense teaches kids self empowerment, and prevents physical confrontation in the long run.
 Just make sure you know how to defend yourself before getting into a fight.

 I was bullied all through elementary and junior high.
 Called a chink, spit on, shoved, and jumped by more than one attacker.
 I started training at a boxing gym and eventually started picking off one bully at a time.
-By the time I was a senior in high school, no one dared to fuck with me.
-To all of the liberal pussies that are telling kids not to fight back, go fuck your selves!
+By the time I was a senior in high school, no one dared to f*** with me.
+Don't tell kids not to fight back.

 Most people who are suspended for "self defense" think of self defense of fighting back, and although that is a kind of self defense, people should be using the blocking punches or hits kind of self defense!
 There are also plenty of ways to avoid the fight but its up to you do actually avoid it and not get involved because getting involved is what is getting you suspended!